adarsh-gowda/mcp_crashcourse/README.md

-This is mcp crash course
+This is mcp crash course by krish naik